wvdb/rest0/README.md

 ```

 ### Testing locally
-The rest service can be easily tested with Postman.
+The REST service can be easily tested with Postman.

 Example of a request:
 ```sh